vitovtnet/test-tasks/EN-backend-short.md

+# Aventus Group

-Here is the Test tasks.
+Here is the Test tasks for backend PHP developers.

-For all test cases please mark the time used for solving it.
+* For all test cases please mark the time used for solving it.

-If you will fail on some task, it is OK, just let us know.
+* If you will fail on some task, it is OK, just let us know.

-In case you have questions, we will answer them with pleasure.
+* In case you have questions, we will answer them with pleasure.

 ### Test No. 1.
 Some logical task